givamarques/givamarques/README.md

 Here are some ideas to get you started:

-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning Python and Rpbotics
-- 💬 Ask me about Html, CSS, JS, Bootstrap, React, Java and Spring
+- 💬 Ask me about JS, React, Java, Spring and Python
 - 📫 How to reach me: https://www.linkedin.com/in/givaldo-santos-45b0b3243/

-- 🔭 I’m currently working on ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
--->